This is my latest article published in the National Association of Holistic Aromatherapy Journal.

 Let’s also not forget about having a circle of people that you enjoy being with.
 This can raise your serotonin which is your happy hormone.
 We always think of women and their girlfriends however, men also benefit from being social.
 The MacArthur Successful Aging Study found that men with social connections had a lower rate of bodily inflammation which can lead to heart disease than men without social connections.

-So for the men out there, eat right, exercise, enjoy friends and family and do things you love, and keep your medicine cabinet stocked with some of these great essential oils!
+So for the men out there, eat right, exercise, enjoy friends and family, do things you love, and keep your medicine cabinet stocked with some of these great essential oils!
+Healthy aging is up to you!

 Best of health,